waleyinka/my_DE_Zoomcamp_2025/04-analytics-engineering/homework/docs/homework.md

 ```

-- First, it checks if the variable "days_back" is passed via the dbt command line
+- `var("days_back", ...)`: Looks for a command-line argument first.

-- If not, it falls back to the environment variable DAYS_BACK
+- `env_var("DAYS_BACK", "30")`: If no command-line argument is found, it falls back to the DAYS_BACK environment variable.

-- If neither is provided, it defaults to 30 days.
+- `"30"`: If neither is found, it defaults to 30 days.